bitkeeper/zif.sedna/src/zif/sedna/README_sednaobject.txt

     >>> z.cursor.connection.commit()
     True

-Sometimes, you have a somewhat atomic element, and just want to replace it.
+Sometimes, you have a somewhat atomic element, and just want to replace the entire item with an update.

     >>> idx = z.xindex(z[0])
     >>> p = z.path + '/' + '*[%s]' % idx